ehagerty/micropython-opencv/README.md

         * `cd micropython-opencv/examples`
         * `mpremote cp -r . :`
 3. Configure hardware drivers
     * The MicroPython port of OpenCV depends on hardware drivers to interface with cameras and displays.
-Drivers are built into the firmware, so there is no need to install them manually, but you will likely need to configure them for your specific hardware and board configuration.
+Drivers are built into the firmware, so there is no need to install them manually.
-    * [Examples](examples/cv2_hardware_init/) are provided for supported hardware.
-Edit the examples to work with your specific hardware and board configuration.
+    * An example module called [cv2_hardware_init](examples/cv2_hardware_init/) is imported by all examples to initialize the drivers.
+You will likely need to edit the files for your specific hardware and board configuration.
 4. Write OpenCV code!
     * Any IDE should work, so use your favorite!
     * The code block below contains snippets from various examples to highlight major features.